And how to avoid them with Brigit

 3. Set up low balance alerts with your bank.
 Receive a notification from the bank if your balance dips below a certain amount, say $50.

-Customized to you if approved & can
+Customized to you if approved & can be delivered in minutes.

 No late fees.
-No transfer fees.
+No interest.

 Get flexible repayment